I-League 2018-19: Jaime Colado on target as East Bengal edge past Indian Arrows | Goal.com

 The 23-year old made amends for his miss and scored the solitary goal of the match taking advantage of a rare defensive lapse by Indian Arrows.
 It was Justin once again who created the opportunity after bamboozling Boris near the baseline to cut inside a pass for Colado to score.
 Asish Rai and Jitendra Singh could not clear their lines and the Sporting Gijon youth product made them pay for it.

-Arrows started going out of their defensive blocks in search of the equaliser which opened things up in the middle.
-Pinto brought on Rahim Ali around the hour-mark to add more flair in the attacking third.
+Arrows started moving out of their defensive blocks in search of the equaliser which opened things up in the middle.
+Meanwhile, Pinto brought on Rahim Ali around the hour-mark to add more flair in the attacking third.

+This allowed East Bengal to find spaces at the back and create multiple goal-scoring opportunities.
+In the 75th minute, Justin squandered the easiest chance of the match as the Keralite could not find the net even after getting the better of Gill.

+Arrows continued to press for the leveller but fell short of breaking the defensive wall put up by Borja Gomez and Jhonny Acosta.